Llanddewi Brefi: Later medieval period

+St David's Church

+The church site is associated with religious worship since the 7th century and fragments of even older buildings are incorporated into the church building and its grounds.
+The construction of the Norman church is credited to Thomas Bek, Bishop of St Davids, who built it as a collegiate church for the establishment which he is said to have founded here in 1187.

+Modern village

 In addition to the Anglican church, there is a non-conformist chapel, two pubs and one village shop.
 The village and the surrounding area are largely Welsh-speaking and the local economy is dominated by sheep and dairy farming.

 Pont Gogoyan is a bridge over the River Teifi, 1 mi to the south-west of the village and within the parish.
 The bridge has five stone arches and was built in the 18th century.
 It is a Grade II* listed structure.

 In 1977 the village was the scene of one of the world's biggest ever raids involving the drug LSD.
 Over 6 million tabs of the drug were seized as part of Operation Julie on 26 March of that year.

 The village is the home of the character Daffyd Thomas in the television comedy series Little Britain.
 The popularity of the show led to tourists visiting to be photographed next to the village's road signs; several of the signs were stolen and listed for sale in 2005.